Zachary-Jackson/Django-Pizzeria/README.md

 2) pizzeria -- All of the backend settings live here

 3) static -- All of the "global" project wide static files (CSS, JavaScript, Images) live here.
-This is virtually empty for this project.

 4) templates -- All project wide templates reside in the `templates` directory.
 Often times the main "layout.html" resides here